niikkkhiil/niikkkhiil/README.md

 - 👋 Hi, I’m Nikhil Ganorkar
-- 👀 I’m interested in Data Science and Analytics
+- 👀 I’m interested in Data Science and AI/ML
-- 🌱 I’m currently learning GCP,AWS SageMaker, TensorFlow and Data Science
+- 🌱 I’m currently learning GCP,AWS, AI/ML and Data Science
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me email at nikhilganorkar0@gmail.com, https://www.linkedin.com/in/nikhil-ganorkar-48351a191/